 When children are dropped off, it is beneficial to both the family and child if a teacher is available to help the child settle in, chat with the family, and help the child say good-bye and for you to have ample time to ease your child through the separation process.
 Teachers plan early morning activities that do not require intense adult supervision, so they can spend time with individual families.
 After 8:45am, however, teachers need to be completely engaged with children as this is a transition time for cleaning up, hand washing and serving breakfast.
-Please arrive prior to 8:45 and 9:00, we ask that you remain in the main foyer, apply sunscreen, read to your child, and enter the classroom at 9:00.
+Please arrive prior to 9:00 am to help reduce the challenges of this time of day.
 Breakfast will be served to your child at that time.
-It is natural for adults to want to visit with each other at drop off time, however, we ask that you help your child transition into the classroom.
+It is natural for adults to want to visit with each other at drop off time, however, we ask that you help your child transition into the classroom and then connect with other parents in the front hallway, rather than in the busy classroom.

-Out of respect for the learning environment in the morning and the rest time in the afternoon, the minimum hours of attendance are from 8:45 am to 3:15pm.
+Out of respect for the learning environment in the morning and the rest time in the afternoon, the minimum hours of attendance are from 9:00 am to 3:15pm.
 Of course, children are welcomed to come prior to and leave later, however, these are our minimum hours.
 These hours enable teachers to be focused on children, without interruptions.
 To greet children continually throughout the morning, or engage in goodbyes during rest time would strongly impact the quality of the care and education each child receives.
 In addition, when children are picked up before or during rest time, other children may become concerned because they do not see their parent, rest time is interrupted, etc. A minimum of two full days of attendance per week is required.
 Children may enroll for the following days: